exlinc/prerender/README.md

 ## Using in production

 We use this project in production, however, keep in mind that it is in it's early stages and may not support all edge cases.

+## Planning resource usage for live/on-the-fly rendering

-Also note that when you run this in production, you should allocate at least 1vCPU and 1GB to 1.5GB of RAM per prerender container, otherwise chrome is unlikely to have enough resources to properly render your pages (assuming you have a realistic ReactJS/AngularJS/VueJS application that loads resources and renders a substantial application).
+When using an option that renders in real time, you should allocate at least 1vCPU and 1GB to 1.5GB of RAM per prerender container, otherwise chrome is unlikely to have enough resources to properly render your pages (assuming you have a realistic ReactJS/AngularJS/VueJS application that loads resources and renders a substantial application).
 The containers may also crash due to chrome errors/load, so we recommend that you run them with some sort of an auto-restart functionality (such as on AWS ECS or kubernetes).